THE PRAXEOLOGICAL FOUNDATIONS OF POLITICAL SCIENCE

 The error cycle

-Voluntary exchange creates a virtuous cycle and expropriation creates an eliminative cycle.
+Voluntary exchange creates a virtuous cycle and expropriation creates an exploitation cycle.
 With the law of aggressive demand and resistive supply it is now easier to study these cycles.
 First, these cycles can intersect.
-The eliminative cycle tries to parasitically draw income from the virtuous cycle only if aggressive demand is relatively high compared to resistive supply.
+The exploitation cycle tries to parasitically draw income from the virtuous cycle only if aggressive demand is relatively high compared to resistive supply.
 We saw this when Robinson turned Friday into his slave.
 Robinson probably benefited from this exploitation more than he would have benefited from free exchange.
 Robinson could even claim that slavery made Friday work more than he would have worked otherwise.
 The economy was not badly damaged and freedom even returned right after Friday had bought his freedom back.
-Also the culture might have improved once Friday realized that Robinson is just a liar and an exploiter.
+Also the culture might have improved once Friday realized the value of freedom and that Robinson is just a liar and an exploiter.
 Now Friday would be determined to defend his freedom.

 With the emergence of new arrivals and a larger society the situation became very different.
 Now the judicial monopoly started a process where it was easy to brainwash people into a false consciousness where exploitation was good and free market evil.
-This created a society where most of the people either cheered or were passive every time there was an attempt to “correct”/destroy the free market.
-This in turn created an error cycle where again and again there was an attempt to “correct”/destroy the free market with interventions but then led to unseen consequences which led to another attempt to “correct”/destroy the free market.
-Normally these increasing attempts would soon have destroyed the whole economy but almost each time the situation was saved not only by people and businessmen finding ways around regulations but also by threatening to vote with their feet.
-The error cycle created the state cycle when the state-aggressors competed with each other.
-Finally the state cycle let to a world empire and now the error cycle threatens to destroy the whole world.
+This created a society where most of the people either cheered or were passive every time when the state made an violent intervention to the free market.
+This intervention was partially the result of envy but also an intellectual error of interventionism.
+This error created an error cycle where again and again there was an attempt to “correct” the free market with further interventions such as price controls but which then led to unseen consequences which led to another attempts to intervention.
+Normally these increasing attempts would soon have destroyed the whole economy but almost each time the situation was saved not only by people and businessmen finding ways around regulations and other exploitation but also by the victims threatening to vote with their feet.
+But the error cycle continues because the belief in interventionism makes the state to attempt to try other interventions ad infinitum.
+At the same time the error cycle grows the state through the ratchet effect.

 Politics of aristocracy, monarchy and democracy